PavCasian/PavCasian.github.io/index.md

 School of Psychology, University of Southampton: Pavel worked with one of the experts in visual perception at University of Southampton on a project that explores multisensory perception.
 One of his main responsibilities in the project was data collection, which involved finding participants and testing them on the experimental apparatus.
 He also took responsibility in designing the procedure part of the experiment.
 </p>
 Support worker <br>
-Community Centre for Mental Health: The role involved working with people with mental health issues, such as addiction, depression and psychosis.
-Pavel’s activity involved:
-• assisting patients with their daily needs: eating, shaving, bathing
-• learning the Alcoholics Anonymous and CBT principles and strategies in treating addiction
-• leading group and individual mindfulness sessions
-• explaining concepts and principles included in the recovery program to the patients
+Community Centre for Mental Health: The role introduced Pavel to important techniques and principles from Alchoolics Anonymous and Cognitive Behavioural Therapy.
+He was happily supporting in-patients in whatever they needed help with.